 Coming off the program's first 10-win season in eight years, anticipation has never been higher at UCLA than it is in preparation for the coming campaign.
 Third-year head coach Jim Mora has his deepest roster yet, and that has commanded plenty of attention.

 Numerous preseason rankings, including Phil Steele's projections, have the Bruins tabbed for the top 10.
-Analyst Tim Brando takes it a step further, ranking UCLA No. 1:
+SEC Network analyst Tim Brando takes it a step further, ranking UCLA No. 1: